adshares/ads/README.md

 ./main --init 1
 ```

 The program will detect that it is in an empty directory and will create an initial setup with a single node and an administrator account for the node.
 The current version is compiled with temporary development setting with a much shorter block period (32s, defined in default.hpp).
 Keep the node running for at least 1 block period to initialize the block-chain correctly.
 You can stop a node by typing a dot (".") followed by enter.
 Currently, killing the node with a signal (^C) may destroy the database files.
-You can continue with the same block-chain by running the code again with the ‘--init 1’ switch.
+You can continue with the same block-chain by running the code again with the '--init 1' switch.

 ```
 ./main --init 1
 ```

 The first node will start with the default node secret key stored in key/key.txt .
 The secret key to the admin account is the same.
 Secret keys can be created by running the key executable with a selected brain-key-string (ed25519/key "brain-key-string").
 Both keys can be changed later.
 In production the node key and the admin key should differ for security reasons.
 To add more nodes and users open a new terminal and connect to the running node as admin (user with account number 0).
 We have created a directory for the user previously.
-Let’s go there.
+Let's go there.

 ```
 cd /tmp/user0
 ```

-Let’s create the file containing the connection setting for the user.
+Let's create the file containing the connection setting for the user.

 ```
 echo 'port=9081' > settings.cfg